 Table 3 reports the mean trial cost, QALY and cost-effectiveness estimates for the dyad and for primary caregivers and children specifically.
 In primary caregivers, estimated incremental costs and QALYs equalled £446 and 0.034 for E-SEE Steps, respectively, equating to an ICER of £13,011 per QALY compared to SAU.
 For children, incremental costs were estimated at £178 with a QALY loss of 0.005 compared to SAU, meaning E-SEE steps was dominated by SAU.
 Overall, E-SEE Steps was estimated to have an incremental cost of £621, incremental QALY gain of 0.031 (QALY gains in primary caregivers surpassing child QALY decrements) and an ICER of approximately £20,062 per QALY compared to SAU.
 INHB were positive at all cost-effectiveness thresholds considered in primary caregivers but were negative at £15,000 and £20,000 thresholds overall and at all thresholds for children.
 Probabilities of cost-effectiveness varied widely and were largely contingent on choice of threshold and perspective.
 Results suggested significant decision uncertainty with 95% credible intervals for INHB crossing zero and cost and QALY intervals overlapping between E-SEE Steps and SAU.
 All regression results used to inform the cost-effectiveness analysis are reported in Appendix 4 in Supplemental Materials.

-TABLE 2: Imputed adult-related and child-related HRQoL outcomes by treatment group and follow-up period